 It is important to note that this power coupling effect does not affect normal operation of the sensor.
-The effect requires around 1% of the pixels to fire simultaneously.
-Hence, it is only when doing sensor tests involving threshold scans with low thresholds, such as a pedestal determination, that large numbers of pixels fire simultaneously.
-When operating as a particle detector, then the threshold setting is usually at least five times the noise value so that the noise hit rate is much smaller than 1%.
-This means that only small numbers of pixels fire at any one time and hence the power droop is never large enough to cause spurious hits.
+It is only when doing sensor tests involving threshold scans with low thresholds, such as a pedestal determination, that large numbers of pixels fire simultaneously.
+When operating as a particle detector, then the threshold setting is high enough that only small numbers of pixels fire and hence the power droop is never large enough to cause spurious hits.
 In this mode, all pixels can be operated unmasked and the sensor has high efficiency.